0xPolygon/polygon-docs/docs/cdk/get-started/deploy-rollup/intro.md

-Welcome to your step-by-step guide to implementing a full CDK zkRollup EVM-compatible network on the Goërli testnet as the L1 network.
+This quick start takes you through the process of deploying a full CDK zkRollup EVM-compatible network on the Goërli testnet as the L1 network.

+The quickstart is split into separate sections.

-- [**First step**](intro.md): Preliminary setup, checking system requirements, and prerequisite variables.
+1. Prerequisites(prerequisites.md): Preliminary setup, checking system requirements, and prerequisite variables.

 - [**Second step**](install-dependencies.md): Installing dependencies and downloading mainnet files.